Skip to main content

 How to Use Distributed App Repositories in IGEL UMS

-Distributed App Repositories can help to securely distribute apps to locations with no internet connection or low bandwith.
+Distributed App Repositories can help to securely distribute apps to locations with no internet connection or low bandwidth.
 You can find more information on the benefits, use cases and best practices in the IGEL Blog post https://www.igel.com/blog/the-power-of-a-distributed-app-repository-enabling-access-for-offline-and-low-bandwidth-environments/ .

 The feature is offered as an enterprise feature in the IGEL OS Editions licensing model.
 For details, see IGEL OS Editions.